J. Jon Bruno

 Joseph Jon Bruno (November 17, 1946 – April 23, 2021) was the sixth Episcopal Bishop of Episcopal Diocese of Los Angeles.
 He died on April 23, 2021, of natural causes.

 Early life and education

 Joseph Jon Bruno was born in Los Angeles on November 17, 1946, to Dorothy and Joseph J. Bruno.
-Together with his sister, Bruno was raised in Los Angeles and attended local city schools.
+Together with his sister, Bruno was raised as a Roman Catholic in Los Angeles and attended local city schools.

 Bruno held a license in criminology from California State University, Long Beach (1972) and a bachelor's degree in physical education from the California State University, Los Angeles (1974).
 He held a Master of Divinity degree (1977) from the Virginia Theological Seminary, which also awarded him an honorary Doctor of Divinity degree in 2001.

 Bruno was a police officer in the city of Burbank, California.
 He was also briefly a professional football player under contract to the Denver Broncos before an injury sustained early on prevented further activity with the team.